gabrielmendes98/dev-connect/README.md

 ## TODO

-- Add notification pattern for errors to avoid throwing errors one by one
 - Improve Dependency Injection and remove it from app.ts
 - Add more tests
 - Improve error handling on usecases